 All of the above plans and the 940/880 service are available without a contract, which means that you don’t have to pay an early termination fee if you cancel the contract.
 If you are sure that you will keep subscribing to the service for at least two years, you can get discounts on the subscription rates.
 However, those discounts aren’t worth bothering with because it brings the subscription rate down by $5 per month for the first year but it is $5 per month more than the no-contract price in the second year.
 So, overall, the price per month averages out at the same price with a contract as that offered on the contractless service.

 Watch out for a “setup fee” of $99.99 with a contract or $149.99 without a contract.
 Periodic incentive deals remove that cost.
-If you don’t have your own modem, you can rent one from Verizon Fios for $12 per month.
+If you don’t have your own modem, you can rent one from Verizon Business for $12 per month.
 A rent-free modem is another incentive that the company bundles into special promotional packages.
 Other periodic offers could reduce prices further.
-For example, at the time of writing, Verizon Fios offered an additional $10 discount per month to businesses that sign up for the 2-year contract.
+For example, at the time of writing, Verizon Business offered an additional $10 discount per month to businesses that sign up for a 2-year contract.

 2. AT&T for Business